Azure/azureml-cheatsheets/website/docs/cheatsheets/python/v1/environment.md

 env.environment_variables['POWERFUL_SECRET'] = my_secret
 ```

-Be sure to add `azure-identity` and `azure-keyvault` to your projects requirements.
+Be sure to add `azure-identity` and `azure-keyvault` to your projects requirements in
+this case.

 ```bash
 pip install azure-identity azure-keyvault